Say "No" to Mandatory Arbitration

 We are talking about mandatory binding arbitration ("BMA") clauses and they are serious business.
 Serious because big businesses are trying to use BMA's to take away one of our most basic rights--the right to have serious disputes heard and decided by real people--a jury of our peers.
 This constitutional right is just as important and perhaps sometimes, some would argue, even more important than our right to free speech.
 This is because for some people, the rest of their life may depend on "the judge" of their case being a group of real people who understand what life is really like for the average person, not some wealthy professional judge who makes a living "disposing of legal matters."

 Over the last several decades, arbitration clauses have been used to deprive consumers and employees of their constitutional right to jury trial.
 When possible, it is advisable to avoid signing any agreement containing an arbitration provision if you value these rights.
-Also known as "contractual arbitration" or "binding arbitration," this form of "dispute resolution" rarely works to the benefit of an middle to low income employee.
+Also known as "contractual arbitration" or "binding arbitration," this form of "dispute resolution" rarely works to the benefit of middle to low income employees.

 Why you ask?
 The answer is repeat player bias.
 Repeat player bias refers to the simple fact that employers use the same arbitration company, and sometimes even the very same arbitrator, over and over again.
 This means that the employee's case is being decided by a company or person that regularly receives income, often perhaps hundreds of thousands of dollars on a yearly basis--from the employer whose case is being decided.